PetrMixayloff/crm/README.md

 Create .env file in root directory and fill values for db access (see .env_example).

-Run server `uvicorn src.main.asgi:app --reload`
+Run server `uvicorn src.crm.asgi:app --reload`

 To see docs open in browser http://127.0.0.1:8000/docs